Sweeper arrested for raping bedridden elderly woman in Delhi | Law-Order

 A sweeper has been arrested for allegedly raping an 87-year-old bedridden woman after breaking into her house in west Delhi's Tilak Nagar, police said on Tuesday.

 The accused has been identified as Ankit (30).
-He worked in Tilak Nagar's nearby areas, they said.
+He worked as a part time sweeper in place of his mother in Ashok Nagar area under Hari Nagar, which is near the spot of crime, they said.

 The incident took place on Sunday night when the woman's daughter had gone out to meet a friend, the police said.

 In a tweet, the Delhi Police said, ''The case of sexual assault of elderly lady in Tilak Nagar has been solved.
 Culprit in this blind case nabbed within 16 hours.
 Victim's mobile phone recovered from him.
 Accused lives in nearby locality and works as a sweeper.''
-Additional Deputy Commissioner of Police (West) Prashant Gautam said we received a report on Monday regarding the sexual assault of an elderly woman.
-Soon after receiving the information, we deployed a team and managed to zero in on the accused within 16 hours.
+Additional Deputy Commissioner of Police (West) Prashant Gautam said, a report was received on Monday regarding the sexual assault of an elderly woman.
+Soon after, 20 teams were deployed and police managed to zero in on the accused within 16 hours.

-The accused was under the influence of alcohol at the time of the incident, he said.
+The accused was under the influence of alcohol at the time of the incident, he said, adding he was identified with the help of technical data analysis and CCTV camera footage.

-An investigation is underway to ascertain the exact motive of the accused behind the crime, the police said.
+During interrogation, the accused confessed to the crime.
+A search of the house resulted in the recovery of the victim’s mobile phone and clothes worn by the accused at the time of the incident, the senior officer said.

+On Sunday, the victim's daughter went for a walk in a nearby park without locking the main door of her house.
+She has just bolted the latch but upon returning after about an hour, she found the door open, police said.

 The police had set up a Special Investigation Team (SIT) to investigate the matter.

-A case has been registered under sections 380 (theft in dwelling house, etc), 323 (punishment for voluntarily causing hurt) and 376 (Punishment for rape) of the Indian Penal Code (IPC), according to officials.
+A case has been registered under sections 380 (theft), 323 (punishment for voluntarily causing hurt) and 376 (Punishment for rape) of the Indian Penal Code (IPC) against the accused, according to officials.

-The elderly woman's family members had alleged that the police delayed action and did not take their complaint, a charge denied by officials.
+However, the victim’s family has alleged that police delayed taking action and refused to register their complaint, a charge denied by officials.

-Police had said that only a complaint of theft was lodged on Sunday night and a case was registered ''promptly'' on its basis at the Tilak Nagar police station.
+Police said a complaint of only theft was lodged on Sunday night and a case was registered ''promptly'' on its basis at the Tilak Nagar police station.

 On Monday, the complainant alleged that she was also sexually assaulted and the relevant IPC sections were added to the case, they said.